Erudite885/remwaste/README.md

 ## Demo

-You can view the live demo of the project here: [Insert Sandbox Link]
+You can view the live demo of the project here: [Skip Selection Redesign Demo](https://remwaste-six.vercel.app/)

 ## Conclusion
 This project was a fun and challenging opportunity to showcase my front-end development skills, particularly in React, UI/UX design, and responsiveness.